Felix-Jose-Kavarayil/allen_lab_utilities_wiki/DataBackup.md

 Fax: +49 6221 42-2399
 ```

 * Go to the [link](https://trr1.inet.dkfz-heidelberg.de/ibmsp/linux/deb/) with your browser and download the files.
+In Chrome, right-click on a file and click `save targtet as...`.
+Do it for all the files in the folder.

 ![deb.png](https://bitbucket.org/repo/baqxqdz/images/742565410-deb.png)